Using Local Dental SEO to Put Your Office On The Map

-You’re probably thinking Bing doesn’t really matter to local SEO, at least not compared to Google.
+You’re probably thinking Bing doesn’t really matter to dental SEO, at least not compared to Google.
 Yes, it’s true that more than 90 percent of online searches are done through Google, but it still makes sense to cover all your bases and make sure your office location is visible on both search engines.
 Especially since it’s free to do so.

 Claim Your Bing Listing